-Maryland is a fault state for a car accident claim.
+Maryland is an at-fault state for a car accident claim.
 This means that the driver who caused the accident is responsible for covering all damages in the injury claim, including medical bills, lost wages, pain and suffering, and other economic and non-economic damages.
 It is essential, however, that you prove fault in your car accident claim.

 Maryland is also one of the very few states in the United States that still uses a “pure” contributory negligence system.
 This means that if you are found to be even 1% responsible for an accident, you can be barred from any settlement for your car accident injuries.

-It can be very easy to write off soft tissue injuries as “just a strain or bruise.”
+It can be easy to write off soft tissue injuries as “just a strain or bruise.”
 However, we always encourage our clients to seek treatment from a doctor or qualified medical professional.
-No matter how severe your injury might be, Bowers Law can help you fight for the compensation you deserve — having an attorney in your corner will improve your chances of a higher settlement amount.
+No matter how severe your injury might be, Bowers Law can help you fight for the compensation you deserve, and having an attorney in your corner will improve your chances of a higher settlement amount.

-If you fight for compensation after a serious soft tissue injury, you do not have to face the insurance company alone.
+If you are fighting for compensation after a serious soft tissue injury, you do not have to face the insurance company alone.
 There is no disclaimer or obligation to speak with us.
-Get in touch with us at 667-220-6500 or use our online form to schedule a free case review with one of our Maryland car accident attorneys today.
+Contact us at 667-220-6500 or use our online form to schedule a free case review with one of our Maryland car accident attorneys today.